Investigating the effect of Cu$^{2+}$ sorption in montmorillonite using density functional theory and molecular dynamics simulations: Method

 \subsubsection{Training procedure for Cu$^{2+}$ interactions}

 In order to train and validate a ClayFF Cu$^{2+}$ interaction model, molecular statics and MD simulations were conducted in the large-scale atomic/molecular massively parallel simulator (LAMMPS) software package \cite{plimpton1995fast, thompson2022lammps}, employing the modified ClayFF force-field \cite{cygan2021advances}.
-For all simulations, a cut-off radius of 9.5 Å along with Ewald summation to compute long-ranged electrostatic interactions in reciprocal space were applied.
+For all simulations, a cut-off radius of 9.5 Å along with Ewald summation to compute long-ranged electrostatic interactions in reciprocal space was applied.

 To initiate the process, we employed a periodic 2 × 1 × 1 unit cell of MMT mimicking the setups utilized in DFT calculations.
 Within this unit cell, we considered twelve distinct Cu-MMT setups, mirroring those employed in DFT.
-For each of these unique Cu-MMT configurations, we performed energy minimization via a conjugate gradient algorithm \cite{hestenes1952methods} with at least 14 different sets of Cu$^{2+}$ L-J parameters sourced from existing literature \cite{majidi2022performance, moses2017evaluation, anitha2015removal, li2014taking, guan1996md, louw2022interaction, akiner2013prediction, khanmohammadi2019molecular, torras2013determination, li2013rational, liao2015development,duffour2004md, zhang2023molecular, knight2020interfacial}.
-Our aim here was to identify a set of L-J parameters that best aligned with the geometric outcomes obtained form DFT.
+For each of these unique Cu-MMT configurations, we performed energy minimization via a conjugate gradient algorithm \cite{hestenes1952methods} with at least 14 different sets of Cu$^{2+}$ L-J parameters sourced from existing literature \cite{majidi2022performance, moses2017evaluation, anitha2015removal, li2014taking, guan1996md, louw2022interaction, akiner2013prediction, khanmohammadi2019molecular, torras2013determination, li2013rational, liao2015development,duffour2004md, zhang2023molecular, knight2020interfacial}, along with 40 sets of L-J parameters in a range of $\varepsilon$ from 0.001 to 0.9 kcal/mol and $\sigma$ from 2.11 to 3.51 Å. This range was selected based on a set of L-J parameters found in the literature that gave us the closest structural similarity to the DFT results.
+Our aim here was to identify a set of L-J parameters that best aligned with the geometric outcomes obtained from DFT.

-Having identified a set of parameters that provided geometry similar to our DFT results, we proceed with validation of the extended ClayFF.
+Having identified a set of parameters that provided geometry, specifically matching the d-spacing and Cu-O, Cu-Si distances, similar to our DFT results, we proceed with validation of the extended ClayFF.

-First, we evaluated the energy of each configuration in two contexts: \begin{enumerate} \item Each configuration in ClayFF in relation to the most stable structure in ClayFF. \item Each configuration in DFT in relation to the most stable structure in DFT. \end{enumerate} This approach was implemented for both Ca- and Cu-MMTs to ensure a comprehensive assessment of the parameterization.
+First, we evaluated the energy of each configuration in two contexts: \begin{enumerate} \item The energy difference of each configuration in ClayFF relative to the most stable structure identified in ClayFF.

+\item The energy difference of each configuration in DFT relative to the most stable structure identified in DFT.